 Nvidia’s impressive Q1 results and the $11bn revenue forecast for the second quarter blew investors’ minds away.

 Major US stock indices gained yesterday.
-The S&P500 added 0.88%, while Nasdaq 100 jumped almost 2.50%, thanks to a 24% rally in Nvidia which rocketed to a fresh-all-time high of almost $395 a share.
-The company is now just shy of a trillion-dollar valuation, and is worth more than Tesla (market cap of around $580bn), Meta (around $650bn) and more than Intel, Broadcom and TSM combined.
+The S&P 500 added 0.88%, while Nasdaq 100 jumped almost 2.50%, thanks to a 24% rally in Nvidia which rocketed to a fresh-all-time high of almost $395 a share.
+Nvidia’s PE spiked near 220.
+Is this a bubble?

-The technology stocks were euphoric yesterday, but the rest of the sectors were much less appetizing.
+While the technology stocks were euphoric yesterday, the rest of the sectors were much less appetizing.
 US debt ceiling talks continued, there was again some optimism on the headlines, but no deal has been reached and the clock is ticking louder into the June1st deadline.
-The US Treasury’s cash balance fell below $50bn on Wednesday, and as Janet Yellen warns so loudly, the US may not reach the mid-June safe zone, where the tax money will fall in, to avoid a default.

 This report has been prepared by Swissquote Bank Ltd and is solely been published for informational purposes and is not to be construed as a solicitation or an offer to buy or sell any currency or any other financial instrument.
 Views expressed in this report may be subject to change without prior notice and may differ or be contrary to opinions expressed by Swissquote Bank Ltd personnel at any given time.
 Swissquote Bank Ltd is under no obligation to update or keep current the information herein, the report should not be regarded by recipients as a substitute for the exercise of their own judgment.